kboul/wfs-spy-react/README.md

 | 15  |            http://gis.epa.ie/geoserver/wfs             |     7      |        3        |        9         |          8          |       yes all       |             362             |       yes       |               yes                | no   |
 | 16  |                 http://mapfog.com/ows                  |     7      |        3        |        5         |         11          |       yes all       |             140             |       yes       |               yes                | yes  |

+## Enable the proxy (cors.anywhere) server

+The user (developer) must visit a page at cors-anywhere.herokuapp.com to temporarily unlock the demo for their browser.
+This allows developers to try out the functionality, to help with deciding on self-hosting or looking for alternatives.
+You can find more in this [thread](https://github.com/Rob--W/cors-anywhere/issues/301).

 ## Run the project

 clone the project